Posted on November 7th, 2023

 Pie and mash

-Pie and mash is a traditional working-class food which originated in East London.
-Pie, mash and jellied eels have been served in London since the 19th century, with the first Pie and eel House being recorded even earlier than the first fish and chip shop.
-They are still to be found predominately in the East London and the South East.
-However, with Londoner’s moving out there is a growing trend for small independent shops to open across many parts of England now.
-Old family traditional Pie and Mash shops often also serve stewed and/or jellied eels.
+Pie and mash is traditionally a working-class food that originated in East London.
+Pie, mash, and jellied eels have been served in London since the 19th century, with the first Pie and Eel House being recorded even earlier than the first fish and chip shop.
+This was Henry Blanchard’s at 101 Union Street in Southwark in 1844.
+They are still to be found in London today, though with many Londoners moving out, there is a growing trend for small independent shops to open across England now.

-Potatoes were later served as an accompaniment so that pie and mash became a sit-down meal.
-This meal was made even more special with the addition of a sauce which was made from the water used to cook the eels which was then flavoured with parsley.
+Potatoes were later served as an accompaniment so that pie and mash became a wholesome sit-down meal.
+This meal was made even more special with the addition of a sauce, known as liquor, which was made from the water used to cook the eels and flavoured with parsley and seasoning.

-At Arments today we still make our pies fresh every day from scratch – mincing our beef steak from Ireland and Scotland to making the dough, putting them together with our secret seasoning that makes our unique and traditional flavour.
-You’ll also find our Steak & Kidney pies on the menu and for those of you who like a sweet treat; we have various fruit pies available every week.
+At Arments today we still make our pies fresh every day from scratch – mincing our beef steak from Ireland and Scotland to making the dough, putting them together with our secret seasoning, with no addition of fillers, packers, gravy, or gravy browning, just high-quality beef giving our pies their unique and traditional flavour.
+You’ll also find our steak & kidney pies on the menu, along with our new vegan pie, made with minced soya and vegetables.
+For those of you who like a sweet treat; we have various fruit pies available every week.

 Promotional Offers for British Pie Week